Chapter in this post:

 Which is the best SD card for the DJI Osmo Action, the new sports camera from the drone professional from China?
 In this little guide I will not only give you the answer to this question, but also explain what the limit is when using a microSD memory card in the Action Cam and what you need to know about the possible file formats.
 Do you have another question?
 Then leave a comment!
 Technical details, the price and pictures of the DJI Osmo Action can be found with this link.

-A microSD memory card can be used in the DJI Osmo Action to save photos as JPEG and DNG and videos as MOV and MP4.
-The remaining capacity (recording time) is displayed on the camera's screen so that the microSD card can be replaced in good time.
-To prevent this from happening too often, you should choose a memory with a lot of capacity; microSDXC models with up to 256 GB are supported in the camera.
+A microSD memory card can be used in the DJI Osmo Action to save photos as JPEG and DNG as well as videos as MOV and MP4 save.
+The remaining capacity (recording time) is displayed on the camera screen, so you can replace the microSD card in time.
+So that this doesn't happen too often, you should choose a memory with a lot of capacity; microSDXC models up to 256 GB are supported in the camera.

 Both DJI and I have only one really sensible recommendation in terms of manufacturer or brand: SanDisk.
 Why I personally recommend SanDisk products again and again, that's what I lead in this post in detail.
 Here are the microSDHC and microSDXC memory cards that you can safely use in the DJI Osmo Action Camera:

 Characters and abbreviations on SD cards: Here are all the explanations

 As noted in the above-linked article on the new sports camera from DJI, in addition to the storage capacities of the individual cards, you should also pay attention to their file format.
 This is actually already predefined when you buy it, so that the microSD should work directly.
 If it does not do this, however, you can format it on Mac and PC in order to make it compatible yourself in case of doubt.
 The following guideline applies: